- What's the catch with cheap plans?

 - Keeping advertising to a relative minimum

-The three examples we’ve chosen are for companies who are ‘majority wholesalers’.
+The three examples we’ve chosen are for companies that are ‘majority wholesalers’.
 Telstra, Dodo, and TPG all own their own fibre-optic network, equipment at the exchange, and even their own undersea links.
 That makes a big difference – it means that for 99% of the connection (100% in Telstra’s case), they own and operate the equipment ferrying your connection to the rest of the world, and don’t have to lease a circuit on another company’s network.
 For Dodo and TPG, the only bit they have to lease is the copper line from the exchange to your home, which belongs to Telstra.

 All three companies will engage in some offshoring, either in whole or in part, of their customer service and technical support teams.

 TPG has the cheapest and simplest advertising, with print, radio, and TV ads that contain no actors, just a price and checklist of what’s on offer.
 Telstra, on the other hand, has comprehensive national campaigns across all media, as well as huge sponsorship agreements.

 Telstra has the profile of being carrier-grade, owning huge mobile networks, satellite links, and other hard infrastructure that dwarfs TPG.
 This contributes to their higher pricing, but their ability to control so much of the delivery should equalise prices as well.
 More significantly, Telstra has a deeper brand than older, bigger companies, and they also have a direct retail presence.
 TPG has no retail stores of its own.

 TPG uses direct debit and upfront payments to limit their exposure to unpaid bills – connection fees have to be paid on the spot, and bills are debited automatically from a savings account or credit card.
 This allows them to operate without debt, to an extent.
 But it also means that people uncomfortable with this arrangement cannot enjoy their services- this precludes people who like to pay for their bills with cash, in a post office.